Among others, this includes the Van Gogh Museum (where your free entrance comes with a skip-the-line time slot) and the Rijksmuseum (new for 2018).

 The pass costs €59,00 (24 hours), €74,00 (48 hours), €87,00 (72 hours) or €98,00 (96 hours) respectively.

-Amsterdam Marketing estimates that the card will save its holder a significant amount of money.
+Amsterdam Marketing estimates that the card will save you a significant amount of money.

 |24 hour card||€ 59||€ 7|